adonix-org/cloud-spark/README.md

 # cloud-spark
-Ignite Cloudflare projects instantly with a lightweight, developer-friendly library for quick setup and deployment.
+Ignite Cloudflare projects instantly with a developer-friendly library for quick setup and deployment.